Jinlock9/Career_Log/Taize_Semiconductor/Docs/Manuals/task-01-05/Approach1.md

 *Nevertheless, reducing the number of branches is expected to improve the performance.*

+#### PROBLEM!: Some kernel shows improvement in performance even though branch instructions are increased.

+---

-### Suspicion 1: Placing Basic Blocks based on Branch Probability may cause even larger increased branches [X]
+## Suspicion 1: Placing Basic Blocks based on Branch Probability may cause even larger increased branches [X]
 From the observation, branch instructions are even more increased after tha **Branch Probability BB Placement**.

 ### Analysis: